alexc-hollywood/bunnycdn-api/readme.md

 # BunnyCDN API: Lite Edition

-This package provides a very basic Flysystem-like interface to the BunnyCDN API(s).
+This package provides a very basic Flysystem (http://flysystem.thephpleague.com/docs/) -like interface to the BunnyCDN API(s).
 They're not particularly well documented or easy to use as-is.

 Documentation:
 - https://bunnycdn.docs.apiary.io/